openhwgroup/core-v-xif/doc/x-interface.md

 ## Write-after-Write Hazards
 The accelerator interconnect does not provide any guarantees regarding response ordering of offloaded instructions.
-To prevent potential write-after-write hazards upon multiple offloaded instructions of different latencies targeting the same destination register, the accelerator adapter must wait for the destination register's scoreboard entry to be clean.
+To prevent potential write-after-write hazards upon multiple offloaded instructions of different latencies targeting the same destination register, the offloading core exposes a single-bit line indicating outstanding writeback to the specified destination register.